 Direct/Stafford Loan Information

-- Direct Subsidized Loans - Direct Subsidized Student Loans are based on financial need.
-The lender is the
+- Direct Subsidized Loans - Direct Subsidized Stafford loans are available to students with financial need.

-- Direct Unsubsidized Loans - Direct Unsubsidized Loans are not based on financial need.
-The lender is the US
+- Direct Unsubsidized Loans - Direct Unsubsidized Stafford loans are not based on financial need.
+Under this

 - Direct Parent Loans for Undergraduate Students - Direct Parent Loans for Undergraduate Students are available to parents or legal